 When you invest in bonds, they are much like loans with you acting as the bank.
 You get a certificate showing that a business, city, or government owes you money to repay you for your investment in their spending on growth, equipment, construction, and other projects.
 When your bonds mature, you can cash them in for more than you paid for them.

 So what does that mean for you?
-Are bonds a good investment option or will your money work harder somewhere else?
+Are bonds a good option for your investment portfolio?
 Keep reading to find out!

 When you invest in a common bond, you agree to hold the bond for a set period of five or 10 years.
 The provider then agrees to pay back your investment plus a yield or interest rate.
 As a simple example, you can buy an EE Savings Bond with a face value of $5,000.
 You pay $2,500 for the bond and cash it in for $5,000 when it matures in 10 years.